A practical guide to your Zendesk GPT setup

 A Zendesk GPT setup integrates an AI, powered by GPT models, directly into your Zendesk workflow.
 It's distinct from using ChatGPT manually because it automates tasks like understanding tickets, writing replies, and summarizing threads using your company's specific knowledge, rather than requiring an agent to copy-paste.

 There are three main ways: building a custom solution yourself using OpenAI's API, leveraging Zendesk's native AI features, or integrating a specialized third-party AI platform designed for Zendesk.
-Each approach has different implications for control, cost, and complexity.
+Each approach offers different levels of control and ecosystem integration.

 Data security is paramount, as the AI will handle sensitive customer conversations and information.
 It's crucial to ensure any chosen solution complies with regulations like GDPR, employs data encryption, and guarantees your data won't be used to train other AI models.